Scotland Passes Bill to End ‘Period Poverty’ With Free Sanitary Products

 It’s not just the cost of products that have been an issue.
 There are a variety of circumstances that make menstruation a difficult experience for women and girls, the creators of the bill say, including poverty, homelessness, abusive relationships and some health conditions.
 Some transgender people may also experience difficulties in accessing sanitary products.

+“It matters now more than ever because periods don’t stop in a pandemic,” Lennon said in Parliament.

+She and other lawmakers also made it clear that there was still work to be done in tackling the stigma and embarrassment around periods.

-“Once access to period products is secured for all, our next steps must be ensuring women’s health in general remains high on the political agenda in Scotland and that we end all stigma around menstruation,” Lennon told a local news outlet, The Scotsman.
+“Once access to period products is secured for all, our next steps must be ensuring women’s health in general remains high on the political agenda in Scotland and that we end all stigma around menstruation,” she told a local news outlet, The Scotsman, before the vote.